benderlidze/bbw/_exchanges/cexio.md

 con1: Extensive verification process to increase buying limits
 con2:
 con3:
 summarylong: "CEX.IO allows for the buying of bitcoins for low fees via credit card.
-Customers can also purchase for free with bank transfers."
+Customers can also purchase for free with bank transfers.
+CEX.io is available for use in most countries."
 summary: "CEX.IO allows for the buying of bitcoins for low fees via credit card.
 Customers can also purchase for free with bank transfers."
 privacy_score: 1
 privacy_width: 10